verhovsky/books-futures-explained/src/1_futures_in_rust.md

 > **Overview:**
 >
-> - High level introduction to concurrency in Rust
+> - Get a high level introduction to concurrency in Rust
-> - Knowing what Rust provides and not when working with async code
+> - Know what Rust provides and not when working with async code
-> - Understanding why we need a runtime-library in Rust
+> - Get to know why we need a runtime-library in Rust
-> - Getting pointers to further reading on concurrency in general
+> - Understand the difference between  "leaf-future" and a "non-leaf-future"
+> - Get insight on how to handle CPU intensive tasks

 ## Futures